Will Smith Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.34 team ERA ranks 18th among all league pitching staffs.
+- The Red Sox have a 4.36 team ERA that ranks 18th among all MLB pitching staffs.

-- The righty's most recent time out was on Saturday against the New York Yankees, when he went six innings, surrendering one earned run while giving up only one hit.
+- The left-hander last pitched on Tuesday against the Houston Astros, when he tossed four innings, allowing six earned runs while giving up nine hits.

-- The 27-year-old has amassed an ERA of 3.56, with 8.8 strikeouts per nine innings, in 24 games this season.
-Opponents have a .223 batting average against him.
+- In 17 games this season, the 34-year-old has a 3.79 ERA and 9.7 strikeouts per nine innings, while allowing a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.